vpayno/exercism-workspace/go/gross-store/gross-doc.md

 func GetItem(bill map[string]int, item string) (int, bool)
 ```

-GetItem returns the quantity of an item that the customer has in his/her bill\.
+GetItem returns the quantity of an item that the customer has in his/her bill.

 <details><summary>Example</summary>
 <p>